Danskernes Kulturvaner (Kulturvaneundersøgelsen)

 EBU, European Broadcasting Union

 The EBU’s Media Intelligence Service publishes reports on e.g. digital radio roll-out in Europe and overviews of funding of public media, which are open to the public and available for download (registration required).

 EJC, European Journalism Center: Media Landscapes

-EJC is an international non-profit institute, which works to promote quality journalism through professional training, etc. On a special website, EJC offers descriptions of the media landscapes in almost 40 countries across the world: media, organisations, policies, education and conclusions.
+EJC is an international non-profit institute, which works to promote quality journalism through professional training, etc. On a special website, EJC offers descriptions of the media landscapes in more than 50 countries across the world: media, organisations, policies, education and conclusions.

 Foundation organising specialized traders/dealers, chain stores, suppliers (importers/agents) and service shops in home electronics.
 Compiles branch statistics which cover the entire market, see e.g. the annual "Forbruksundersøkelsen"

 Information about the ICT-sector in Denmark.
 Publishes reports with data on telephony, broadband, etc. For data in English, see this page on Telecom in numbers.